Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

 \end{corollary}

-\begin{remark} Theorem \ref{t:exit_entrance} first appeared in the second author's PhD thesis.
-The same result was independently shown by Littin in \cite{L12}.
-We include this result as it follows in a rather straightforward way given the general spectral theoretic tools developed in this work and previous ideas from \cite{C09} and \cite{KS12}.
-This makes this paper self-contained and all known results can be deduced from the ones presented in this paper.

-We would like to emphasize that the main contribution of this work consists in the derivation of weak general conditions which ensure the existence of the Yaglom limit for the case of two singular boundary points.
-In particular this work seems to be the first, which proves quasi-stationary convergence for an exit boundary at $0$ and rather general behaviour at $\infty$ allowing rather arbitrary continuous spectral types. \end{remark}

-Our strategy is similar to the one from \cite{KS12} but in contrast to \cite{KS12}, where the authors could rely on analytic results available in the literature, it is necessary to develop a good deal of results concerning the spectral representation of $L$ caused by the singularity at $0$.
+Our strategy is similar to the one from \cite{KS12} but in contrast to \cite{KS12}, where the authors could rely on analytic results available in the literature, it is necessary to develop, due to the singularity at $0$, a good deal of results concerning the spectral representation of $L$.
 The main problem is the fact that the cone of positive $\lambda_0$-harmonic functions might be two-dimensional.
 We have to choose a proper $\lambda_0$-harmonic function.
 Our analytic consideration will dictate the choice and finally allow us to characterize the existence of quasistationary distributions.

-In Section \ref{s:LV} we show how a diffusion with $0$ natural and $\infty$ entrance can come up as a natural biological model.
-In this model, the population evolves according to a stochastic version of a Lotka-Volterra equation with internal killing.
-The killing is chosen to be large when the population is small and small when the population is large.
-One possible biological interpretation is that when the population is small there is a higher chance of having a catastrophic event resulting in extinction.
-For this system we study the existence and uniqueness of quasistationary distributions.
-The killed diffusion does not fall into any previously studied frameworks because both of the boundary points are inaccessible.
-By studying the spectral properties of the generator of the killed diffusion we are able to prove that there exists a quasistationary distribution which attracts all compactly supported probability measures on $(0,\infty)$.
+For clarity we chose to prove most of the results for diffusions without internal killing.
+However, we expect that one can easily generalize our results to also cover killed diffusions (see Remark \ref{r:killing}).